mingyin0312/mingyin0312.github.io/_pages/about.md

 I also share my thoughts and summarize the ideas of my research and some topics I am interested in the `Blog` page.
 For the list of my papers, go to [Publications](/publications) page.
 -->
 I have also spent time at Amazon AWS AI Research & Education during the summers.
 My research focuses on understanding the foundations of sequential decision-making and applying them to real-world challenges in AI and science.
 For an overview, visit my **[Research](/research)** page!
 I also share insights and summarize key ideas from my research, along with topics of personal interest, on the [Blog](/blog) page.
-For a full list of my publications, check out the [Publications](/publications) page. **I am currently on the academic job market 2024-2025.**
+For a full list of my publications, check out the [Publications](/publications) page. **I am currently on the academic job market 2024-2025!** [<a href="/assets/pdf/CV.pdf" target="_blank">Most recent CV</a>]

 In my spare time, I enjoy doing sports (mostly basketball and soccer), traveling, and hiking with friends and family.
 Besides, I like listening to classical music and playing piano slightly.